brandseye/brandseyer/README.md

     authenticate(key = "this is my key", save = TRUE)

 Please see the documentation for *authenticate* for some advice on securing that file.

+Contact your client service representative to get your API key.

 ## Documentation